Lalatenduswain/Automated-Proxmox-Backup/README.md

 # Automated Proxmox VM / LXC Container Backup and Google Drive Upload Script

-This repository contains a bash script to automate the backup of VMs and LXC containers on Proxmox VE 7.
+This repository contains a bash script to automate the backup of VMs and LXC containers on Proxmox VE7 / VE8.
 The script performs weekly backups, uploads them to separate Google Drive accounts using Rclone, and manages old backups by automatically deleting them after a specified period.

 ## Repository Information